chrisgundling/YoloLight/README.md

 On line 74-75 in `yolo_light/scripts/net/flow.py` you must comment line 74 and uncomment line 75.

-## More info about other features of darkflow
+## More Info About Other Features of Darkflow
 Seperate from what is decribed above, for testing outside of ROS, you can also just run `flow`.
 ```bash
 # Have a look at its options